woshi7hao/react-starter/README.md

 ```

 Now edit `src/Home.js`.
-Your changes will appear without reloading the browser like in [this video](http://vimeo.com/100010922).
+Your changes will appear without reloading the browser.

 ### Linting